 However, we still have to walk out this life here on earth (experientially) (Philippians 2:12-13).
 How?
 “Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for His good pleasure.”

 Our soul has died with Christ and we have a new soul (a new mind/heart, new emotions, a freed will), our spirit has been resurrected from the dead, and the Holy Spirit dwells in us, so the “old man” is dead.
-Our body at the end of our time here will be changed, redeemed, glorified, but right now, is not.
-That is the only part of us not yet redeemed so sin still dwells there (Romans 8:9-17).
+Our body at the end of our time here will be changed, redeemed, glorified, fully healed and whole, healthy in every way, but right now, it is not.
+That is the only part of us not yet redeemed so sin and it’s effects still dwell there (Romans 8:9-17).